Easy Method to Prepare Preschool Lesson Plans

 Apple puzzle: Draw a large apple on cardstock.
 Color the apple.
 Cut the apple into several large pieces.
 Reassemble the pieces to complete the puzzle.

 This is just a sample of what you can do with the ABC Method of program planning.
-The method is designed to be an easy way to jump start the planning process.
+The method is designed to be an easy way to create a lesson plan.

 Here are links to some of the activities we've used in the spread sheet.